deadlydog/deadlydog.github.io/_posts/2024-11-11-Tech-podcasts-I-enjoy.md

   They have interviewed many of the top names in the .NET community, and have a large back catalog of episodes that you can listen to.
 - [The Modern .NET Show](https://dotnetcore.show): This podcast is hosted by Jamie Taylor, and he interviews guests from the .NET community.
   Jamie's podcast is a great way to stay up-to-date with the latest .NET features and technology, and hear from others who are using .NET in their day-to-day work.
+- [Run As Radio](https://www.runasradio.com/): This podcast is hosted by Richard Campbell and has nearly 1000 episodes, with a new one each week.
+  He interviews guests from the IT community on a wide range of topics, and is a great way to keep up-to-date with the latest trends and tools in the IT industry.

 ## Non-technical podcasts